GiladTrachtenberg/python-battlesim/README.md

 # Python Battle Simulator

 Hello everyone!
 Here, I'm showcasing a very nice (and niche) project coded in Python; a battle simulator.
 In general, it takes into account 5 tiers of soldiers, and divides the army into mounted (cavalry), ranged (archers) and infantry.
 It takes into account more variables and multipliers such as morale (commander_multiplier), terrain advantage, strategic advantage and more.
-We've We'll dive in a bit deeper shortly.
+We'll dive in a bit deeper shortly.

 ## Laying the Foundation - Prerequisits: